tmcgilchrist/ocaml-gitlab/README.md

 If you opam install lab then the executable is available as `lab`.

-GITLAB_DEBUG=[true|false] for printing debug information like what HTTP requests and responses occur.
-GITLAB_URL to configure the GitLab instance to connect to.
-This defaults to `https://gitlab.com/api/v4` on the public `https://github.com` site.

 Run `lab -h` for more information about cli options.

  [github-shield]: https://github.com/tmcgilchrist/ocaml-gitlab/actions/workflows/ci.yaml/badge.svg
  [github-ci]: https://github.com/tmcgilchrist/ocaml-gitlab/actions/workflows/ci.yaml